Jeffrey P. Jones: Academic positions

 Jeffrey P. Jones is professor, Lambdin Kay Chair for the Peabodys, and executive director of the Peabody Awards at the University of Georgia.
 Under his tenure, the awards ceremony was changed from a weekday luncheon held at the Waldorf Astoria in New York City to a weekend dinner with red carpet at Cipriani Wall Street in downtown Manhattan.
 In 2016, the awards also began announcing 60 nominees for the first time, from which 30 winners were chosen for receipt of a Peabody Award.

 The ceremony also began using comedian hosts, including Fred Armison (2015), Keegan-Michael Key (2016), Rashida Jones (2017), and Hasan Minhaj (2018).
 The awards’ recognition of outstanding media careers was formalized in 2018 with the launched of the Mercedes Benz Career Achievement Award, honoring Carol Burnett in 2018 and PEGOT-winner Rita Morena in 2019.

 In 2016 Jones launched the Peabody Media Center, the scholarly and digital programming arm of the Peabody Awards program, becoming its director.
 He also produced, supervised, and developed, with Den of Thieves, five television specials for national broadcast and cable television on PBS, FX, Fusion, and Pivot.

 Beginning in 2015, Jones established a West Coast Board of Directors, composed of top industry leaders from the entertainment industry.
 In 2019, an East Coast Board of Directors was created with leaders from journalism, radio, podcasting, documentary, public media, technology, and philanthropy.

-Jones also created and launched the Futures of Media Award in 2016, initially sponsored by Facebook--an award for digital storytelling that recognizes excellence and innovation in seven categories: webisodes, virtual reality, video games, interactive documentaries, mobile media, data journalism, and transmedia storytelling.
+Jones also created and launched the Futures of Media Award in 2016, initially sponsored by Facebook—an award for digital storytelling that recognizes excellence and innovation in seven categories: webisodes, virtual reality, video games, interactive documentaries, mobile media, data journalism, and transmedia storytelling.

-Previously Jones was director of the Institute of Humanities at Old Dominion University in Norfolk, Virginia from 2010-13.
+Previously Jones was director of the Institute of Humanities at Old Dominion University in Norfolk, Virginia from 2010 to 2013.

 Research

-Jones, author and editor of six books, was a pioneer in the field of political entertainment studies, penning one of the first books on the political satire’s resurgence and importance on American television.
+Jones, author and editor of six books, was a pioneer in the field of political entertainment studies, penning one of the first books on the political satire's resurgence and importance on American television.
 His research has focused on the intersections of politics and popular culture, on television but also in presidential elections.
 His best-known work is Entertaining Politics: Satiric Television and Civic Engagement, 2nd ed.
 He has written extensively on Jon Stewart, Stephen Colbert, Bill Maher, Michael Moore, Saturday Night Live, as well as cable and network talk shows and Fox News.